Journal

 Published: 15 December 2025 · Based on a clinical review by Norsk Helseinformatikk (NHI)

-A Norwegian clinical review takes a cautious, evidence-based look at LED light therapy for androgenetic alopecia - highlighting both potential benefits and important limitations often missing from marketing claims.
+A Norwegian clinical review takes a cautious, evidence-based look at LED light therapy for androgenetic alopecia - highlighting both potential benefits and important limitations.

 Read article →